Akshaybagai52/Akshaybagai52/README.md

 - 👯 I’m looking to collaborate on **Freelance Projects**

-- 💬 Ask me about **Html, Css , Javascript, React, Prompt Engineering, Nodejs, Express, Motivations**
+- 💬 Ask me about **Html, CSS , Javascript, TypeScript, React, Prompt Engineering, Nodejs, Express, MongoDB.**

 - 📔 Contributing to Open source as much as I can.